86,067 Shares in Santander Consumer USA Holdings Inc. (NYSE:SC) Purchased by Bank of Nova Scotia

 Bank of Nova Scotia bought a new position in shares of Santander Consumer USA Holdings Inc. (NYSE:SC) during the 2nd quarter, Holdings Channel.com reports.
 The firm bought 86,067 shares of the financial services provider’s stock, valued at approximately $3,126,000.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Lazard Asset Management LLC purchased a new position in Santander Consumer USA during the first quarter worth about $26,000.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the stock.
+Lazard Asset Management LLC acquired a new stake in Santander Consumer USA during the first quarter worth about $26,000.
 Exchange Traded Concepts LLC acquired a new stake in Santander Consumer USA during the second quarter worth about $29,000.
 Deseret Mutual Benefit Administrators acquired a new stake in Santander Consumer USA during the second quarter worth about $49,000.
 Harvest Fund Management Co.
 Ltd increased its stake in Santander Consumer USA by 144.4% during the second quarter.
 Harvest Fund Management Co.
 Ltd now owns 1,474 shares of the financial services provider’s stock worth $53,000 after acquiring an additional 871 shares during the last quarter.
 Finally, PNC Financial Services Group Inc. increased its stake in Santander Consumer USA by 292.2% during the second quarter.
 PNC Financial Services Group Inc. now owns 2,055 shares of the financial services provider’s stock worth $75,000 after acquiring an additional 1,531 shares during the last quarter.
 Hedge funds and other institutional investors own 99.56% of the company’s stock.

-SC has been the subject of several research analyst reports.
-Zacks Investment Research lowered Santander Consumer USA from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, September 29th.
-Barclays increased their target price on Santander Consumer USA from $32.00 to $39.00 and gave the company an “equal weight” rating in a research note on Friday, July 9th.
-Deutsche Bank Aktiengesellschaft lowered Santander Consumer USA from a “buy” rating to a “hold” rating and increased their target price for the company from $39.00 to $41.00 in a research note on Thursday, July 29th.
-Compass Point lowered Santander Consumer USA from a “buy” rating to a “neutral” rating and increased their target price for the company from $35.00 to $39.00 in a research note on Friday, July 2nd.
-Finally, Morgan Stanley increased their target price on Santander Consumer USA from $39.00 to $41.50 and gave the company an “equal weight” rating in a research note on Friday, September 3rd.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $37.65.

-Santander Consumer USA (NYSE:SC) last released its earnings results on Wednesday, July 28th.
-The financial services provider reported $3.45 EPS for the quarter, topping analysts’ consensus estimates of $1.92 by $1.53.
-Santander Consumer USA had a return on equity of 46.51% and a net margin of 34.85%.
-The company had revenue of $1.94 billion for the quarter, compared to the consensus estimate of $1.99 billion.
-As a group, sell-side analysts expect that Santander Consumer USA Holdings Inc. will post 8.54 EPS for the current fiscal year.

 The company also recently announced a quarterly dividend, which was paid on Thursday, August 19th.
 Shareholders of record on Monday, August 9th were issued a dividend of $0.22 per share.
 This represents a $0.88 dividend on an annualized basis and a yield of 2.12%.
 The ex-dividend date was Friday, August 6th.
 Santander Consumer USA’s dividend payout ratio is presently 30.66%.